john-azzaro/Study-Express-Website/README.md

 <br>

-## What are the key features of Express Website Studyy?
+## What are the key features of Express Website Study?
 Since this study is ongoing, basic functionalities are covered first and more advanced features are added or will be added in the future: